Stochastic Modelling of Symmetric Positive Definite Material Tensors: Introduction

 On the manifold of SPD matrices the usual Euclidean metric of the ambient space of symmetric matrices is derived from the Frobenius resp.\ Hilbert-Schmidt inner product and norm.
-It has long been recognised that this metric has some undesirable properties \cite{PennecFillardAyache2004, AndoLiMathias2004, Moakher2005, ArsignyFillardPennecEtAl2006, ArsignyFillardPennecEtAl2007, drydenEtal2009, DrydenEtal2010, FujiiSeo2015}, in particular the so-called \emph{swelling, fattening, and shrinking effects} in interpolation resp.\ averaging \cite{schwartzman_random_nodate, JungSchwartzmanGroisser2015, schwartzman_lognormal_2016, GroisserJungSchwartzman2017, groissJungSchwman2017}.
+It has long been recognised that this metric has some undesirable properties \cite{PennecFillardAyache2004, AndoLiMathias2004, Moakher2005, ArsignyFillardPennecEtAl2006, ArsignyFillardPennecEtAl2007, drydenEtal2009, DrydenEtal2010, FujiiSeo2015, FeragenFuster2017}, in particular the so-called \emph{swelling, fattening, and shrinking effects} in interpolation resp.\ averaging \cite{schwartzman_random_nodate, JungSchwartzmanGroisser2015, schwartzman_lognormal_2016, GroisserJungSchwartzman2017, groissJungSchwman2017}.
 This refers to the ellipsoid representing the SPD matrix, and is connected to the non-monotonic interpolation of the eigenvalues or some of their functions (e.g.\ the determinant) along Euclidean geodesics, i.e.\ straight lines.
 In the context of stochastic material modelling this means a loss of anisotropy for the whole ensemble, which may be undesirable in some situations.
 In the literature just cited, there is an intensive discussion---particularly coming from the medical field of diffusion tensor imaging, where these undesirable effects are not acceptable---on how to make the SPD tensors into a Riemannian manifold with different metrics \cite{PennecSommerFletcher2020}.
-From this one obtains variatonally the Fréchet or Karcher mean---the generalisation of the arithmetic resp.\ Euclidean mean to general metric spaces \cite{NielsenBhatia2013}.
-This is an area of active research \cite{ThanwerdasPennec2019, ThanwerdasPennec2019-2, ThanwerdasPennec2021}, the `best' metric and mean seem to be application dependent, and here we shall formulate some desiderata for a metric---and thus mean---for SPD tensors of material properties, and propose one which in our view is most suited for this kind of field.
+From this one obtains variatonally the Fréchet or Karcher mean---the generalisation of the arithmetic resp.\ Euclidean mean to general metric spaces \cite{NielsenBhatia2013, GuiguiEtal2023, groissJungSchwman2023}.
+This is an area of active research \cite{ThanwerdasPennec2019, ThanwerdasPennec2019-2, ThanwerdasPennec2021}, the `best' metric and mean seem to be application dependent, and here we shall formulate some desiderata for a metric---and thus mean---for SPD tensors of material properties, and propose one which in our view is most suited for this kind of field. \rvsi{Subsequently, we use this proposed Fréchet mean, and it agrees nicely with the modelling in terms of a product Lie group, see also \cite{JungRooksEtAl2023}.}